-The magazine which is now in its fifth year announced it’s 2007 100 Most Influential Africans list on Wednesday, celebrating 100 personalities who helped shape the year.
+The magazine which began operations five years ago, announced its 2017 100 Most Influential Africans list on Wednesday, December 6, celebrating 100 most influential Africans who helped shape the year.

-He featured as the 6th most influential person in the Politics and Public Service category, after the King of Morocco Mohammed VI.
+He appeared as the 6th most influential person in the Politics and Public Service category, after the King of Morocco Mohammed VI.

 In the Civil Society and Activism category, Patrick ‘PLO’ Lumumba came in second after Haben Girma who is a deaf-blind Harvard Law graduate and disability rights activist based in Eritrea, Ethiopia and US.